mikebruzenak/alpha-test-2/README.md

 ## NextJs:
-I am new to NextJs and had issues with css beingserved intermittently.
-I included it anyway but the main app is int github.
+I am new to NextJs and had issues with css being served intermittently.
+Oddly sometimes itworks and keeps working until Imake a chamge.
+I included it anyway but the main app is in github.

 nextjs: https://codesandbox.io/embed/hello-world-yx241